OrenSayag/express-ts-eslint-prettier-boiler/README.md

-A boiler plate for a useful basis
+A template for a useful basis